zumdar/telephonics_lamptronic/readme.md

 - [ ] put ring function back into millis mode (dont use delay() )

-- [ ] make it so the record function will hold the notes if you hold (currently it only records correctly if you play staccato
+- [ ] make it so the record function will hold the notes if you hold (currently it only records correctly if you play stacatto

-- [ ] Feature 3

 <p align="right">(<a href="#readme-top">back to top</a>)</p>